 Your doctor will ask about your child’s symptoms and whether you’ve been in contact with anyone who has recently had chickenpox.
 They will also want to know how long your child has had symptoms and whether they are getting worse.
 They will check if your child has been vaccinated against chickenpox.

 Your doctor will examine your child, looking especially at the rash.
 In most cases the diagnosis can be made based on the symptoms and appearance of the rash.
 Tests are rarely needed, but fluid from the blisters can be collected and tested for varicella-zoster virus in some cases.

 Treatment of chickenpox

-For some children, the rash may be no more than a passing inconvenience, but for others it can be very unpleasant.
-Treatment is therefore aimed at controlling the symptoms.
+For some children, the rash may be no more than a passing inconvenience, but for others it can be very itchy and unpleasant.

-As chickenpox is caused by a virus, no antibiotics will be prescribed, however, they may be offered if your child develops a bacterial infection as a result of having chickenpox.
+Chickenpox is caused by a virus, so antibiotics are not needed unless your child develops a bacterial skin infection.
+Skin infections usually develop as a result of scratching the blisters.

 Vaccination is also recommended for adolescents aged 14 years and over and adults who have not had chickenpox or who have not had the chickenpox vaccine previously.
 Two doses of vaccine are required in adolescents and adults for adequate protection.

 People who have not been vaccinated may be protected if they get a chickenpox vaccine within a few days of being exposed to the virus.
 Ask your doctor about vaccination in these circumstances.